T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 Read this article if you are a prospective Warwick IFP student who wants to know how to get accepted to Imperial or UCL CS. 😳 **#ValuableInsights**

 > ℹ️ **Note** <br>
 > I'm writing this blog as a former IFP student.
-The views expressed here are my own and do not represent the Warwick Foundation Department.
+The views expressed here are my own and do not represent the Warwick Foundation Studies Department.

 # Sorry but you might be disappointed